Aggressive Divorce Lawyer Serving Dallas, Plano, and Denton TX

 One of the spouses must have lived in the state for at last six months before filing for divorce.
 The Original Petition for Divorce is filed in the county where at least one of the spouses has lived for 90 days.
 That petition will include the grounds for divorce.
 After the petition is filed, a copy must be served on the other party who has a twenty days, plus the Monday after the expiration of 20 days, to respond.

-Texas provides for a no-fault divorce.
-That means that nobody need to be at fault for a divorce to be granted.
+Texas is a no-fault state regarding grounds for divorce.
+That means that nobody needs to be at fault for a divorce to be granted.
 Instead, the divorce may be based on “insupportability” when there is no “reasonable expectation of reconciliation.”
 Many people think of this as “irreconcilable differences”.
 But if there is fault, the divorce can also be granted on those grounds.

-Divorces are contested when the parties disagree about the resolution of any or all of the issues.
-Both sides present evidence to the family law Court, which resolves the issues in a way that it deems is just and fair.
+Divorces are contested when the parties disagree about the resolution of any or all of the terms and issues that arise during the divorce process.
+Contested divorces can be very costly because of the legal fees required, and may drag on for years in some cases.
+In cases like this, both sides present evidence to the family law Court, and the Court resolves the issues in a way that it deems is just and fair.

-Mediation is an alternative dispute resolution method.
-On average, cases which go to mediation settle more than eighty percent of the time.
+Mediation is an alternative dispute resolution method, wherein a third party mediator tries to help both parties find a compromise, or middle ground to settle as many of the contentious terms as possible.
+On average, cases that go to mediation settle more than 80% of the time.
 With Court dockets filled to over-capacity already, it’s little wonder that most Courts will order nearly all of their family law cases to go to mediation before a trial may be held.

 Mechanically, mediation is a confidential procedure where the spouses issues are negotiated by a third party neutral.
 Most of the time, you will not see your spouse the day of mediation – you will be kept in separate rooms, along with your respective attorneys.
 The mediator will go back and forth between the rooms, trying to close the gap between each side.
 Mediators do not give legal advice and their role is to guide, not instruct.
 If the process fails, with only a few exceptions, mediators cannot be called to court to testify.